DIYGenie/DIYGenie-handoff/API_MAP.md

   - `[delete] error` - Unexpected error
 - **Special notes:**
   - Dry-run mode (`?dry=1`) returns what would be deleted without actually deleting
+  - Uses Supabase Storage API with pagination support (handles >1000 files)
+  - Pagination: Lists files in batches of 100 until all are discovered
   - Uses Supabase Admin client (service role key) to bypass RLS
   - Never deletes room-scans files not linked to this project
   - Safe for production use (idempotent, comprehensive cleanup)
+  - No RPC calls - pure Storage API implementation

 **Sample (dry-run):**
 ```bash